 Best for Advanced Smoking: 100% Chef Super-Aladin Professional Food Smoker

-While the 100% Chef’s Super-Aladin looks more like something you might find in the closet of a college dorm room rather than a high-end commercial kitchen, this smoker is a serious chef’s gadget.
-The Super-Aladin features a large combustion tank for a longer smoking time, so you can whip up a large number of drinks in one go.
-It also features an inner chamber, which allows the addition of aromantics to enhance your smoke with extra flavor.
-The brand also offers its own Jack Daniels-infused wood chips and different-sized cloches for different applications.
+While the 100%Chef’s Super Aladin looks more like something you might find in the closet of a college dorm room rather than a high-end commercial kitchen, this smoker is a chef’s dream.
+Featuring a large combustion tank for a longer smoking time, you can whip up a large batch of drinks in one go.
+It also features an inner chamber, allowing you to add aromatics that will enhance your smoke with extra flavor.
+The brand also offers its own Jack Daniels-infused wood chips and various-sized cloches for different applications.

-Breville's The Smoking Gun Plus (view at Walmart) is a powerful and versatile smoking gun that's perfect for home bartenders looking for professional-quality smoke-infused cocktails, and it works great for home chefs, too.
-If you're looking for a complete kit that includes everything from the smoking gun to the cloche to the wood chips, we recommend the MITBAK Portable Handheld Cold Smoking Gun with Dome Lid (view at Amazon).
+Breville's the Smoking Gun Pro (view at Walmart) is a powerful and versatile smoking gun that's perfect for home bartenders looking for high-quality, smoke-infused cocktails, and it works great for home chefs, too.
+If you're looking for a complete kit that includes everything from the smoking gun to the cloche to the wood chips, we recommend the MITBAK Cocktail Smoker with Dome Lid (view at Amazon).